-The university manages and maintains three apartment complexes (Newell, Parker, and University Court) and a townhouse complex that accommodate sophomores, juniors, and seniors.
+Colgate manages and maintains three apartment complexes (Newell, Parker, and University Court) and a townhouse complex that accommodate juniors and seniors.
 The units are furnished and have complete kitchens.
-While sophomores are required to be on a Colgate meal plan, junior and senior residents typically do their own cooking, but they are also welcome to purchase dining hall meal plans.
+While first-year and sophomore students are required to be on a Colgate meal plan, junior and senior residents typically do their own cooking, although they are also welcome to purchase dining hall meal plans.

 First-year and sophomore students, as well as any upper-level student living in a traditional residence hall, are required to be on the most comprehensive meal plan offered.
 Juniors and seniors not living in traditional residence halls may choose from a variety of meal plan options, or can opt out of a meal plan altogether.
 All meal plans provide flexibility for use in any of the dining facilities, at a wide variety of times.

-Consistent with Colgate’s four-year approach to residential education, the university allows a small number of seniors to live off campus in apartments and other housing units.
-The option to live independently off campus is intended to provide students with the opportunity to develop the skills needed to manage a household and live as part of a broader community, and to accept the responsibilities attendant to this privilege.
+Consistent with its four-year approach to residential education, Colgate students are required to live on-campus for all four years.
+Colgate does allow a small number of seniors to live in private off-campus apartments and other housing units.
+The option to live independently off campus provides students with the opportunity to develop the skills needed to manage a household, live as part of a broader community, and to accept the responsibilities attendant to this privilege.
 The experiences that students gather through negotiating a lease, paying rent, managing routine expenses, cooking for themselves, and living among neighbors of varied ages and backgrounds can be invaluable in preparing them for life after college.

 The University Governance System

-An Academic Affairs Board and a Student Affairs Board, both of which are composed of faculty, students, and administrators, participate in the development of policies concerning academic and extracurricular life.
-In addition, there are several liaison committees that report to the faculty and Student Senate and act in an advisory capacity to members of the president’s cabinet.
+An Academic Affairs Board and a Student Affairs Board, both of which are composed of faculty members, students, and administrators, participate in the development of policies concerning academic and extracurricular life.
+In addition, several liaison committees that report to the faculty and Student Senate act in an advisory capacity to members of the president’s cabinet.

 The faculty and the Student Senate may review decisions of the Academic and Student Affairs Boards, hear regular reports from the liaison committees that affect their principal areas of interest, and also recommend that the boards and committees act in any area under their jurisdiction.